Rockwell Automation Lifecycle Services with VMware

 Prerequisites

-• Local administrative privileges on the VMware ESXi host or hypervisor
+• Local administrative privileges on the VMware hypervisor or the virtual machine hosting an affected Rockwell product

-• Physical or remote console access to the host system
+• Physical access to the system or compromised local administrator account

 Exploitability